The Presidential Race: Profiling Liam Donohoe (Grassroots) - Honi Soit

 Donohoe’s history with the institution are certainly a credit to his experience, but that history involves uncompromising relationships with other factions.
 While his politics have certainly changed since a brief flirtation with the Socialist Alternative back in 2016, Donohoe, who tells Honi he has embraced more pluralist attitudes, had heated exchanges and near-physical clashes with Panda and Liberal bloc late last year.
 In the event, Jakovac’s bloc becomes opposition on next year’s Council, it’s hard not to see them returning the favour: pulling quorum, obstructing motions and complicating Donohoe’s overall policy agenda.

 Donohoe’s knowledge of emerging issues, including OLEs, is more limited than Jakovac’s.
-That much is obvious from the fact that Donohoe could only name the widely-memed History of Rugby League OLE in the quiz.
-Although no fault of his own that he is a student later in his progression, that may highlight a weak point in Donohoe’s ability to advocate for younger students.
+That much is obvious from the fact that Donohoe could only name the widely-memed OLET1137 “Australian Perspectives: Rugby League” OLE in the quiz.
+Although no fault of his own that he is a student later in degree progression, that may highlight a weak point in Donohoe’s ability to advocate for younger students.

 The spirit of bipartisanship under a Donohoe presidency may survive, however, guided by historically popular policies like the implementation of a specialist sexual assault lawyer which attracted the support of numerous factions in 2017.
 Although practical circumstances have impeded these plans before including under Grant’s leadership in 2018, a vacancy in the Legal Services arm, increasing demand, combined with increased campus attention ahead of the 2020 national survey on student sexual assault may well bolster the prospects of this policy getting over the line.